 Meet EPA Scientist Chris Clark, Ph.D.

-EPA scientist Chris Clark, Ph.D. is working to assess the vulnerabilities we face in the threat of a changing climate.
+EPA scientist Chris Clark, Ph.D. is working to assess the vulnerabilities we face from threats such as air pollution and climate change.
 Much of his work focuses on how we can adapt to build resilience in the face of these vulnerabilities.

 Tell us about your background.

-I grew up in California, in the Bay Area.
-I was an avid outdoors person, spending a lot of time outside hiking, backpacking, and rock climbing.
+I am from the San Francisco Bay Area of California.
+I grew up an avid outdoors person, spending a lot of time outside hiking, backpacking, skiing, and rock climbing.
 I graduated from the University of California-Davis with a double major in Physics and Environmental Science.
-Toward the end of college, I studied abroad in Costa Rica and fell in love with ecology.
-I went to graduate school for my Ph.D. at the University of Minnesota where I focused on the impacts of nitrogen deposition on terrestrial ecosystems.
-Afterwards I did a postdoc at Arizona State University researching how changes in biodiversity affected ecosystem functioning in the Inner Mongolian steppes of China and how urban air quality in Phoenix, AZ, affected local ecosystems.
+Toward the end of college, I studied abroad in Costa Rica and fell in love with ecology and the complexity of natural systems.
+I went to graduate school for my Ph.D. in Ecology at the University of Minnesota where I focused on the impacts of air pollution from nitrogen deposition on terrestrial ecosystems.
+Afterwards I did a postdoc at Arizona State University researching how changes in plant biodiversity affected ecosystem functioning in the Inner Mongolian steppes of China and how urban air quality in Phoenix, AZ, affected local desert ecosystems.

 What do you like most about your research?